AgoraCyber/ethbind-rs/README.md

 # ethbind-rs

-ethbind-rs is a framework to help generation ethereum contract bind code for any program language.
+ethbind-rs is a ethereum contract binding code generation framework for arbitrary programming languages.

 ## Generator